 This is a multi strand turquoise bracelet capped with 18k small Crownwork® finial and diamond set toggle, finished in high polish.
 The turquoise strands add a different dimension to the wrist which makes this bracelet a fun wear.
 The design inspiration for the finials are the Moores in Spain.
-It’s my translation of the columns in the Alluhumbra Palace.
-The design is a very old world form that fits jewelry perfectly and I use it in many configurations throughout the collection
+It’s Ray’s translation of the columns in the Alluhumbra Palace.
+The design is a very old world form that fits jewelry perfectly and is used in many configurations throughout the collection

 Turquoise is a mineral that is a hydrous phosphate of copper and aluminium.
 The properties of turquoise are purification, protection, love, wisdom and balance.
 They are the birthstone for December and the zodiac stone for Scorpio, Sagittarius, Aquarius, Pisces.
 It is the traditional wedding anniversary present for 11 years.

 We provide complimentary 2 day ground shipping on all domestic orders.
 Any international shipments are subject to delivery and customs fees.